-Emotional Intelligence and Coaching for Increasing Your Leadership Effectiveness
+Emotional Intelligence and Coaching Increases Your Leadership Effectiveness

 Robert needs to learn more patient listening – sometimes I am rushed to speak because I know his time is limited and he wants to make a quick decision.
 He doesn’t make an effort to remember personal information.
 His lack of interest or investment in my performance growth is sometimes evident.

 Robert took the feedback seriously and was willing to work at changing his behavior in order to build greater trust and respect in his team relationships.
 With coaching support, he designed practices for “patient listening,” such as remembering to pause and take a deep breath before speaking, remembering to say the person’s name, and showing an interest in who they are.
 He also cultivated the habit of starting conversations with a curious question instead of his previous “telling” mode.

 One unexpected result of these new behaviors—he was only beginning to practice—was when one of his direct reports, who had given her two-week notice, decided to stay.
 When she withdrew her notice, she explained to Robert that she had decided to leave because of his behavior, and then after noticing his significant changes over those two weeks, she decided to stay.
 (Need I point out here the savings in the cost of turnover to the company?)

 Robert continued to practice his “patient listening,” relationship-enhancing behaviors.
 His inter-personal relationship skills continued to improve, providing a variety of positive impacts in the organization.
 Within two years’ time, Robert moved up the ladder to VP Finance and then ultimately to CFO.
 He attributes these promotions to his soft-skills improvements.

 “Emotional Intelligence is the ability to monitor one’s own and other’s feelings and emotions, to discriminate among them, and to use this information to guide one’s thinking and action.” —Mayer and Salovey